Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

           - default: READ_ONLY
           - type: string
           - allowed values: READ_ONLY, WRITEABLE, or UNSYNCED
-        * ldapSyncRegistrations : If true, then newly created users will be created in the LDAP server.
+        * ldapSyncRegistrations : If true, then newly-created users will be created in the LDAP server.
           - default: false
           - type: string
           - allowed values: true or false